 If one’s motivation to join a company is predominantly driven by compensation considerations then a large company is where salary negotiations will yield desired results.

-The ideal reasons to join a startup are that one really connects with the team running the business or that one feels connected with the problem that the startup exists to solve.
+The ideal reasons to join a startup are if you really connect with the team running the business or if you feel connected with the problem that the startup is solving.
 Hence, salary negotiations cannot be all about securing high, short-term payouts.

-In negotiating compensation packages at startups, candidates should consider their immediate and long-term preferences.
-If candidates are concerned about short-term prospects, they should negotiate for a higher monetary component.
-However, if they really believe in the business and expect it to be successful then they should negotiate for a higher equity component.
+In negotiating compensation packages at startups, you should consider both — the immediate as well as long-term preferences.
+If you are concerned about short-term prospects, you should negotiate for a higher monetary component.
+However, if you believe in the business and expect it to be successful then you should negotiate for a higher equity component.

 In some cases, candidates decide to work with startups because the only attractive offers they receive are from startups.
 In this case, getting companies to outbid each other is the only way to negotiate the best possible deal.

-When negotiating with startups, candidates should consider the company’s funding status.
+Another data point to use when negotiating with startups is the company’s funding status.
 This affects how much they can afford to pay to acquire talent from the market.
-If a startup is financially capable of and wants to hire top talent, candidates can negotiate for a salary that is competitive by market standards.
+If a startup is financially capable of and wants to hire top talent, you can negotiate for a salary that is competitive by market standards.

 Shopping around for the best deal is a common practice among software engineers in the Valley.
 However, this appears to be a genuine and unfortunate case which should be addressed by talking to a manager or HR, who may be able to resolve the issue.